miriamheiss/miriamheiss/README.md

 ### Hello there 👋

+general kenobi

 I'm Miriam Heiss!
-I like [Taylor Swift and Bach](https://www.miriamheiss.com/final-project/), and have been learning the organ for 6 years.
-My pronouns are She/Her.
-I currently am working on [PPBDS/primer.tutorials](https://github.com/PPBDS/primer.tutorials).
-I also have an ever-updating [blog](https://www.miriamheiss.com/).
+I'm mostly an organist, but I use Rstudio to make my blog, which I mostly use to put my arrangments of hymn on :)

 <!--
 **miriamheiss/miriamheiss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.